 Eight hours lecture per semester.
 This course will analyze the need, benefits, and procedures in the establishment of federal, state, and local task forces.
 Emphasis will be placed on working together in a multiagency environment and achieving desired outcomes.
-(Non-degree credit)

 AJ 079 F Law Enforcement Career Preparation (.5)